PeaPodTechnologies/PeaPod/.github/ISSUE_TEMPLATE/engineeringdesign.md

 3. ...

 ## Verification
+> Each test should be performed and documented, and the testing documentation attached to the PR.
+The testing suite should address the full scope of the function (i.e. ensure inputs are met and outputs work), method (all steps execute correctly), and features (each feature performs as expected) with respect to the requirements.

 _How does this design achieve its method effectively, safely, and reliably?
 How do we test this?_

 Specific testing procedure:
-- [ ] ...
+1. ...

 **Additional context**

-Add any other context or screenshots about the prototyping request here.
+Add any other context about the design scope or additional deliverables here.